Swiss local preference law could help 187,000 job seekers

-ZURICH Around 187,000 Swiss job seekers could benefit from local hiring preference rules, the government said on Friday, under proposals aimed at curbing immigration from the European Union without adopting outright quotas.
+ZURICH (Reuters) - Around 187,000 Swiss job seekers could benefit from local hiring preference rules, the government said on Friday, under proposals aimed at curbing immigration from the European Union without adopting outright quotas.

 Parliament last year skirted a clash with the EU by adopting the local preference system, stopping short of the immigration limits voters had demanded in a 2014 referendum but which would violate bilateral accords ensuring free movement of people.